A11 road (England): Norwich

 The Wymondham to Sprowston Pedalway runs along the A11/Newmarket Road.
 To the west, the Pedalway joins the A11 at Eaton.
 Westbound destinations include Cringleford, Hethersett, and Wymondham.
 Running northeast, the Pedalway is signposted along a shared-use path adjacent to the Newmarket-bound (westbound) carriageway.
 The route crosses the A140/Daniels Road and continues along Newmarket Road as a shared-use path.
 It leaves the A11 in a northerly direction at the junction with the A1056/Ipswich Road.
 The route runs through Norwich City Centre to Sprowston.

-Completed improvements
+Improvements

-A11 Fiveways – Thetford Improvement
+A11 Fiveways – Thetford Improvement (complete)

 Proposals to dual 14.8 km of the road between the Fiveways Roundabout at Barton Mills, bypassing Elveden to the North and joining the western end of the Thetford Bypass had been discussed for many years without any developments being made.
 Draft Orders together with an Environmental Statement were published in Autumn 2008.
-The Labour government's Secretary of State for Transport announced the scheme would be brought forward by 18 months to 2010 with an open date of 2013 in November 2008 in response to the Financial crisis of 2007-2008.
+The Labour government's Secretary of State for Transport announced the scheme would be brought forward by 18 months to 2010 with an open date of 2013 in November 2008 in response to the 2008 financial crisis.
 Supporters expressed concern in September 2010 that the scheme would be cancelled as part of the coalition government's comprehensive spending review noting that the report from the public inquiry had not yet been signed off by the Department for Transport.